datasciencecookbook/datasciencecookbook.github.io/resources/index.md

 <br><br>
 ## Websites
 - [Towards Data Science](https://towardsdatascience.com/), a Medium blog with endless tutorials and code examples
     - Medium has a $5/month charge for unlimited articles.
-I’ve found this incredibly worth it.
-Or you just use the chrome incognito option...
+Some of us find found this cost incredibly worth the value for how much we use TDS.
 - [Machine Learning Mastery](https://machinelearningmastery.com), a blog by Jason Brownlee, has great tutorials
 - [Kaggle](https://www.kaggle.com/), a data science competition platform, has lots of great data sets and notebooks sharing users’ problem-solving process and code
 - [Codeacademy](https://www.codecademy.com/), free coding classes for a ton of different languages.
 Great for brushing up on syntax if you need to switch languages.